Zelle97/SE-MasterMind/README.md

 ## Releases

-You can either download the jar here(TODO) or head over to [Docker Hub](https://hub.docker.com/r/zellesdocker/se-mastermind) and grab the container (TUI interaction only).
+You can either download the JAR here(TODO) or head over to [Docker Hub](https://hub.docker.com/r/zellesdocker/se-mastermind) and grab the container (TUI interaction only).

+## How to play

+Depending on if you play with Docker or the JAR you have different options:

+ - JAR: You can run the jar like this: `java -jar mastermind.jar <input>`.
+Input can be either 0 for TUI or 1 for GUI.
+ - Docker: With docker you only can play with the TUI.
+Simply run `docker run -it zellesdocker/se-mastermind`

 ## The Game
 Mastermind is originally a board game.
 We decided to make our own digital version of it.